share/sharedb-postgres/README.md

-# sharedb-postgres
+# @plotdb/sharedb-postgres

 PostgreSQL database adapter for [sharedb](https://github.com/share/sharedb).
 This driver can be used both as a snapshot store and oplog.

 Doesn't support queries (yet?).

 Moderately experimental.
 (This drives [Synaptograph](https://www.synaptograph.com)'s backend, and [@nornagon](https://github.com/nornagon) hasn't noticed any issues so far.)

+## Note about versioning

+This is a fork from the [original `sharedb-postgres`](https://github.com/share/sharedb-postgres) and its relative forks (see [billwashere](https://github.com/billwashere/sharedb-postgres-jsonb), [zbryikt](https://github.com/zbryikt/sharedb-postgres-jsonb).
+It seems to have been not maintained for a long time since 2018, Thus we decide to fork it and maintain it as `@plotdb/sharedb-postgre`.

 ## Requirements